alanng10/Secane/Docue/Para/a.md

 Para tool worth is total tool worth of all module execute able by Secane.

-Module is Class Lang module and web browser module.
+Module is Class Lang module.

+Module has source back interest to civil.